 Weber County provides adminstrative, building inspector, engineering, and planning services to unincorporated areas.
 Discussions with the County illustrate that the MSF provides a premium LOS on average compared to other communities.
-Moreover, the County suggested the newly incorporated City would likely have a per capita cost reduction in engineering and planning, as Ogden Valley would likely not incur the same cost for regional planning and engineering efforts found at the county-level.
-Weber County provided data on the total hours dedicated to the Upper Valley to determine the appropriate LOS for MSF engineering and planning costs, as shown in Table 4.3.
+Moreover, the County suggested the newly incorporated City would likely have a per capita cost reduction in engineering and planning, as Ogden Valley would likely not incur the same cost for regional planning and engineering efforts found at the county-level.11 Weber County provided data on the total hours dedicated to the Upper Valley to demonstrate the differences in time spent in different service areas.
+Table 4.3 provides the current time allocation for engineering and planning for illustrative purposes.